AWBuchanan7/ttw-oasis/ReadMe.md

 # Usage/Terms

 Subject to the terms of Bethesda's EULA.
-Please see the 'Permissions' section on [https://www.nexusmods.com/newvegas/mods/67898].
+Please see the 'Permissions' section on the mod's [NexusMods page](https://www.nexusmods.com/newvegas/mods/67898).